chengkaiyang2025/analysis_of_movie_data/README.md

 # report_501

 ### Goals
-- Complete an IEEE report.
+- Complete an IEEE report.(4800-6000 words)
 - Ask the teacher: Do we need to implement all the code?
+Yes
 - Ask the teacher: Do we need to prepare a presentation for the IEEE report?
+Yes

 ### Task
 #### Main body of the report: